SUPERAndroidAnalyzer/super/README.md

 ```
 USAGE:
-    super [FLAGS] <package>
+    super [FLAGS] [OPTIONS] <package>

 FLAGS:
         --bench      Show benchmarks for the analysis.
         --force      If you'd like to force the auditor to do everything from the beginning.
+    -h, --help       Prints help information
         --open       Open the report in a browser once it is complete.
-    -h, --help       Prints help information
-    -q, --quiet      If you'd like a zen auditor that won't talk unless it's 100% necessary.
+    -q, --quiet      If you'd like a zen auditor that won't output anything in stdout.
     -V, --version    Prints version information
     -v, --verbose    If you'd like the auditor to talk more than necessary.

+OPTIONS:
+        --apktool <apktool>        Path to the apktool file.
+        --dex2jar <dex2jar>        Where to store the jar files.
+        --dist <dist>              Folder where distribution files will be extracted.
+        --downloads <downloads>    Folder where the downloads are stored.
+        --jd-cmd <jd-cmd>          Path to the jd-cmd file.
+        --results <results>        Folder where to store the results.
+        --rules <rules>            Path to a JSON rules file.
+        --template <template>      Path to a results template file.
+    -t, --threads <threads>        Number of threads to use.

 ARGS:
     <package>    The package string of the application to test.